 New Infrared Thermal Imaging Camera for the Glass industry

-The Optris PI450 G7 has been especially designed to take accurate thermal images of glass.
+The Optris PI450 G7 has been specially designed to take accurate thermal images of glass.

 It has a measurement range of 200°C-1500°C, has a high optical resolution and can record at a healthy 80 frames per second.
 This makes the camera suitable for a variety of applications in the glass industry, anything from glass beads to large panes.